efraimrodrigues/blog/posts/2017-11-24-a-python-api-for-whatsapp-web.md

 Available on <a href="http://github.com/efraimrodrigues/WhaPy" target="_blank">GitHub<img width="2%" src="/files/GitHub-Mark-64px.png"/></a>

-## WhaPy: A Python API for Whatsapp Web

 This article explains the basis of WhaPy a API for Whatsapp Web that allows chatbots to be created.
 Please refer to the [documentation](http://whapy.readthedocs.io/) for detailed information on how to use it.